AnimaRain/ShootAR/README.md

 this exact technique as long as the result is the same.<br/>
 (In the example `git add --all` is used, presuming that we are only dealing with files that we know what changes were made to.)

-You are not required to squash your commits. **This project is all about learning.** This also applies when you make a commit just to fix a typo missed in the previous commit. **It's fine!
+You are not required to squash your commits. **This project is all about learning.** This also applies when it is too late to ammend the previous commit and you have to make a commit just to fix a missed typo. **It's fine!
 Humans make mistakes.** By keeping commits visible, one can learn from previous mistakes, helps better understanding the intentions of the coder, and it is easier to find the point at which a mistake was made.

  For additional rules and more detail, read this very well–written [guide](https://chris.beams.io/posts/git-commit/) by Chris Beams.
 You are also expected to follow those rules.